Darboux-Lie derivatives: Derivatives

-Of course, this type of derivative depends on the choice of the parallelization form $\omega$.
-For example, in the case $N$ is a Lie group $H$, there are two natural choices for $\omega$: either left or right Maurer-Cartan form.
+Of course, $\omega \circ Th$ depends on the choice of the parallelization form $\omega$.
+For example, in the case $N$ is a Lie group $H$, there are two natural choices for $\omega$: either left-invariant or right-invariant Maurer-Cartan form.
 In this case the resulting derivative is called \emph{left (right) Darboux derivative}, respectively.

-Another standard example of a derivative is the \emph{covariant derivative} of a section $s\from M \to P\gtimes V$, where $P$ is a $G$-principal bundle with a fixed principal connection and $V$ is a $G$-module.
+Another standard example of a derivative is the \emph{covariant derivative} of a section $s\from M \to P\gtimes V$, where $P$ is a principal $G$-bundle with a fixed principal connection and $V$ is a $G$-module.
 In \cite{kolar_article}, Jany\v{s}ka and Kol\'{a}\v{r} developed a general theory of Lie derivatives that includes as special cases the usual Lie derivatives and covariant derivatives.

-Below, we introduce Darboux-Lie derivatives which generalize Lie derivatives considered by Jany\v{s}ka and Kol\'{a}\v{r} as well as Darboux derivatives.
+Below, we introduce the notion of $\alpha$-derivatives that captures the idea of derivative explained above.
+For this, we use the following auxiliary construction.

 Let $M_1$ and $M_2$ be smooth manifolds and $h\from M_1 \to M_2$ a smooth map.
 For a pair of vector fields $X_1 \in \vf(M_1)$, $X_2 \in \vf(M_2)$, we call the map

 \emph{the Trautman lift of $h$}.
 Alternatively (cf.~\cite[Lemma~47.2]{kolar}), we have